rebing/graphql-laravel/docs/advanced.md

 ### Pagination

-Pagination will be used, if a query or mutation returns a `PaginationType`:
+Pagination will be used, if a query or mutation returns a `PaginationType`.
+Note that you have to manually handle the limit and page values:

 ```
 class PostsQuery extends Query {